google/digitalbuildings/ontology/docs/ontology_config.md

 ```
 literals:
+- zone_air_temperature_sensor
+- zone_air_temperature_setpoint
 - zone_air_temperature_mode:
   - AUTO
   - OCCUPIED
   - UNOCCUPIED
-- outside_air_temperature_sensor:
-    flexible_min: 248.15
-    flexible_max: 318.15
-- bypass_air_damper_percentage_command:
-    fixed_min: 0
-    fixed_max: 100
-- power_sensor:
-    fixed_min: 0
-    flexible_max: 318000
 ```

-For numeric fields, users must define the default value range: the minimum and maximum expected values for the field across all entities that have the field.
-The range should be specified as a map containing exactly two entries:

-* the minimum, with a key of either `flexible_min` or `fixed_min`
-* the maximum, with a key of either `flexible_max` or `fixed_max`

-Each key should map to a double value, expressed in the SI unit for the field.
-"Fixed" means the value should never be changed and should always apply across all entities that have the field.
-For example, a percentage field may have an expected range of 0 to 100 regardless of the entity.
-"Flexible" means the value may be adjusted through the range calculation pipeline, which periodically calculates new ranges for fields by using the interquartile-range method on timeseries data.
-A range may consist of two flexible bounds, two fixed bounds, or one flexible bound and one fixed bound.

-For multistate fields (any field with a status, alarm, mode, or command point type, e.g. `zone_air_temperature_mode` in the example above), users must define the valid states inline as a nested array.
+Users may also define the values for any multi-states (any field with a status or command point type) inline as a nested array.
 Each state is considered a reference to a state value in the global namespace unless a state with the same name is defined in the local namespace, in which case the definition is assumed to use the local version.

 Use of locally defined states across namespaces is not currently supported as it would require support for aliasing of unqualified state names[^2].